 Data Scientist Intern with SilverCloud in Portsmouth

-- With a leading developer for sales and customer service applications, this incumbent analyzes consumer behavior based on their actions over the internet
+- With a leading developer for sales and customer service applications, this role involves analyzing consumer behavior based on their actions over the internet

 - Candidates will analyze data with salesforce reports, metric generation, attribution reporting, and visualization techniques

-- Applicants for this position can distinguish themselves from among their competition with a master’s degree in data science or another closely related quantitative field
+- Applicants for this position can distinguish themselves from competition with a master’s degree in data science or another closely related quantitative field

 Senior Data Scientist with CAMP Systems in Merrimack

-- Working with the leading provider of aircraft compliance services to the aviation industry, this incumbent will work with CAMP to develop means of analyzing existing terabytes of data to develop new products
+- Working with the leading provider of aircraft compliance services to the aviation industry, this role involves working with CAMP to develop means of analyzing existing terabytes of data to develop new products

 - Duties support CAMP’s executive-level product strategy, and include analysis of the company’s data assets, identification of weaknesses in the data sets, and the defining of frameworks to support product development

 - Applicants must have a minimum of a bachelor’s degree in statistics, mathematics, business, or another quantitative field, and can distinguish themselves with a master’s degree in data science